arturadib/simpledb-webview/README.md

 # SimpleDB WebView

-SimpleDB WebView is a web-based browser and explorer for SimpleDB databases with a clean UI.
-The backend communication is done with [Node.js](https://github.com/joyent/node) and the [simpledb](https://github.com/rjrodger/simpledb) module.
+SimpleDB WebView is a web-based browser for SimpleDB databases with a clean UI.
+The front-end code is organized with [Backbone.js](http://documentcloud.github.com/backbone) and the back-end server is implemented with [Node.js](https://github.com/joyent/node) and its [simpledb](https://github.com/rjrodger/simpledb) module.

 _This project is at a very early stage.
 Contributions are welcome!_